mwat56/kaliber/README.md

 	$ _

 As you can see there are quite a few options available, but almost all of them are optional since they come with reasonable default values most of which can be set in the accompanying INI-file (in fact, the "default" values shown above are coming from the INI-file used).

+> Please _note_ that the default values shown above vary depending on the system where `kaliber` is called and especially on the contents of the INI file (it's read before the help text is produced).

 ### INI file